What Happens if Your Insurance Claim in Fort Lauderdale, FL is Denied?

 However, PIP coverage only pays for 80 percent of your medical bills.
 It also pays just 60 percent of your loss of income.
 PIP insurance does not compensate you at all for your injuries, pain, suffering, or other damages.

 Why Was My PIP Insurance Claim Denied?

-The fact that Florida has a no-fault insurance system for car wrecks does not mean that insurance companies do not deny claims.
+The fact that Fort Lauderdale has a no-fault insurance system for car wrecks does not mean that insurance companies do not deny claims.
 Insurance companies always look for ways to deny or lower the value of accident claims.
 The fact that you are dealing with your insurance company for a PIP claim does not mean that you will be treated fairly.